zold-io/blog.zold.io/pages/wanted.md

 * How many currencies the world needs and why?

-  Is it possible to have a no-fee cryptocurrency, where all payments are free?
+* Is it possible to have a no-fee cryptocurrency, where all payments are free?

 * Bitcoin has a technically limited total supply of 21m BTC, while Ethereum has no limit---which approach is better?

 * What are the top ten industries where crypto currencies will be used first of all and why?

 * Will it be possible to reduce market volatility of cryptocurrencies and stabilize them?

+* Who really owns mineable cryptos?

 Don't be shy, write an article, we will review it, improve, and publish.